wandri/angular-chrome-extension/README.md

         },
 ```

-- `outputHashing` is set to `none` to let the file names as they are.
+Be aware that the file names include a hash, a feature that enhances cache management for web applications.
+However this feature could add unnecessary complexity to our build process.
+This is because we must declare the names of background and content scripts in the `manifest.json` file, and having consistent, unchanging file names simplifies this task. `outputHashing` is set to `none` to let the file names as they are.

-4. Create the file `build-chrome-extension.ts` in `./scripts` to build the package
+4. Create the file `build-chrome-extension.ts` in `./scripts` to build the package with `background.js` inside

 ```ts
 const esbuild = require('esbuild');